pymupdf/RAG/country-capitals/README.md

 Visit https://github.com/openai/openai-cookbook to learn how to register on OpenAI's website and request an API key.

-Edit the script and type in your API key, save and execute the following in a terminal:
+Copy this folder to your machine, then edit the script and type in your API key and save.
+Then open a terminal in the folder and execute the following command:

 ```bash
 python country-capitals.py